How to Sleep With Lower Back Pain: The Best Positions to Try

 Lower back pain can seriously affect your sleep quality, but it doesn’t have to be that way.

 There are ways to get the quality sleep needed for recovery and pain management, including the correct sleeping position, pillows and mattress.
 Good sleep hygiene, exercising your core, and stretching also help.
-Always consult a doctor when lower back discomfort is severe or persists.
+Always consult a doctor for medical advice.

 Did this article help you sleep better despite lower back pain?
 Let us know by commenting below.